ashakiran412/MSAI631_MBF/echo-bot/README.md

 > The bot surface is emulator-only.
 Browsing to `http://localhost:3978/` returns a 404 hint that points you back to `/api/messages`.

+### Azure Language Service integration

+Set the following environment variables to enable the optional Azure Language Service hook used by `nlu_dispatch()`:

+- `MicrosoftAIServiceEndpoint`
+- `MicrosoftAIServiceKey`

+When present, Azure Text Analytics analyzes any text that does not match a built-in command and replies with sentiment + key phrase insight instead of the simple reversal fallback.

 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.